broadway/broadway/README.md

 ## Components

 Broadway consists of several components.
-Check out the README's of the components for more information.
+Check out the README's of each component for more information.

 - [Auditing](src/Broadway/Auditing/)
 - [CommandHandling](src/Broadway/CommandHandling/)